Recommended & Approved By Trading Standards

-Although these regulations cover businesses that sell second hand it is very rare that they are enforced when selling through buy and sell or auction websites, so it is your choice weather to abide by them, it just boils down to whether you are comfortable selling these items even though there might be a risk to someone's health.
+Although these regulations cover businesses that sell second hand items it is very rare that they are enforced when selling through buy and sell or auction websites, so it is your choice weather to abide by them, it just boils down to whether you are comfortable selling these items even though there might be a risk to someone's health.

 Regulations For Second Hand Furniture

 The Furniture and Furnishings (Fire) (Safety) Regulations 2010.